-Serious issues aside, what about those nights we just can’t drift off, or the moment you hear one tiny noise outside and you know you’re awake for another few hours?
-These seemingly small things can have a big impact on our health in both the short term and long term, so, how can we improve our sleep?
+What about those nights we just can’t drift off, or the moment you hear one little noise outside, and you know you’re awake for another few hours?
+These seemingly small things can have a significant impact on our health in both the short term and long term.

 Quality of Sleep and the Four Stages

 Stage one is known as the drifting stage, where you drift from being awake to being asleep.
 This stage doesn’t actually last very long, and during it you might start to relax and dream.
 This is also where your body usually makes abrupt involuntary movements.

-Stage two will see you in a light sleep, but this sleep is becoming more stable as your heartbeat and breathing slows down.
+Stage two will see you in a light sleep, but this sleep is becoming more stable as your heartbeat and breathing slow down.
 Your body starts to relax further, your temperature decreases, and your brain waves are less active.

 Stage four is the stage where it is most unlikely for you to be woken up by a noise or a nudge as your muscles are completely relaxed.
 This is where the common saying “dead to the world” is used.

 Be Smart About What You Eat and Drink

-Eating a lot before going to bed can also wreak havoc on this rhythm, as your body is supposed to be preparing to rest, but instead, is going through the process of digesting, which requires the bodies energy instead of it conserving it.
+Eating a lot before going to bed can also wreak havoc on this rhythm, as your body is supposed to be preparing to rest, but instead, is going through the process of digesting, which requires the bodies to use energy instead of it conserving it.

 Carbs are the go-to when it comes to sleeping as they quickly raise blood sugar levels, which means the inevitable drop will make us sleepy.

 Use Natural Supplements as an Aid

-The latest supplement that can benefit sleep is cannabidiol oil which is a non-psychoactive derivative of the cannabis plant.
+The latest supplement that can benefit sleep is CBD oil which is a non-psychoactive derivative of the cannabis plant.
 This may come as no surprise as cannabis has been used as a sleeping agent all over the globe.

 Clear Your Mind

-Using meditation techniques help calm our mind down.
-Meditating is simply anything that gets you to just focus on one thing and be present with it no matter what is going on.
-Some people find focusing on breathing helpful, others maybe focus on counting, or even colouring in a picture before they go to sleep.
-Meditation is much like a bath for your brain, just let it soak and relax.
+Using meditation techniques can help to calm our mind down.
+Meditating is simply anything that gets you to focus on one thing and be present with it no matter what is going on.
+Some people find focusing on breathing helpful; others may focus on counting, or even colouring in a picture before they go to sleep.
+Meditation is much like a bath for your brain; just let it soak and relax.